Lauded Progress

 upcoming projects + Goals:

-• Over $8 million will be leveraged in 2025
+• Over $3 million is predicted to be leveraged in 2026

 • Work as a team of partners to keep new projects moving forward

-• Continue securing funding to propel us to the finish line
+• Continue securing funding to propel us to the finish line - only 25% of our total project tally left to complete!

 • Partner with specific landowners to launch remaining priority projects